onufle/subsonic/README.md

 Dockerfile > github > autobuild on dockerhub > docker pull

-I used this source as model : https://github.com/mschuerig/docker-subsonic
+I used this [Michael Schuerig] source as model

 Startup the container goes like this :